The Schnauzer German Shepherd mix combines two breeds with German heritage.

 References and Resources

-Blackshaw, JK, et al., “An overview of types of aggressive behaviour in dogs and methods of treatment,” Applied Animal Behaviour Science, 1991
+Blackshaw, JK, et al., “An overview of types of aggressive behavior in dogs and methods of treatment,” Applied Animal Behavior Science, 1991

 Smith GK, et al., “Evaluation of risk factors for degenerative joint disease associated with hip dysplasia in dogs,” Journal of the American Veterinary Medical Association, 1995